psf/pyperf/doc/cli.rst

 * ``-s SETUP``, ``--setup SETUP``: statement run before the tested statement.
   The option can be specified multiple times.
 * ``--name=NAME``: Benchmark name (default: ``timeit``).
+* ``--inner-loops=INNER_LOOPS``: Number of inner loops per sample.
+For example, the number of times that the code is copied manually multiple times to reduce the overhead of the outer loop.
 * ``--python=PYTHON``: Python executable.
 By default, use the running Python (``sys.executable``).
 The Python executable must have the ``perf`` module installed.